Above- Battersea Bridge from Albert Bridge

 Above- Chelsea Bridge from Battersea Park

 The Physic Garden on Chelsea Embankment is the second oldest botanical garden in Britain.
 The Worshipful Society of Apothecaries had rented the land from 1673 and after Sir Hans Sloane had bought it he leased it to them in perpetuity for £5 a year.
 Sloane's collections formed the basis of the British and Natural History Museums in London and he also spent 16 years as President of the Royal College of Physicians from 1719.
-The garden is about 200 yards to the west of Shelley House where part of Elizabeth Jackson was discovered in 1889, the main entrance being in Queens Street.
+The garden is about 100 yards to the west of Shelley House (western corner of Embankment Gardens, approximately where Dawliffe Hall is now) where part of Elizabeth Jackson was discovered in 1889, the main entrance being in Queens Road.